jbaysolutions/capacitor-android-bluetoothmanager/readme.md

 This is the first method you must call on your code.
 What this does :
 * If you don't have the permissions, a request to the user is made
-* We try to get a BlutoothAdapter if there is Blutooth Support
+* We try to get a BluetoothAdapter if there is Blurtooth Support
 * We start listening for BT events.

 ```